wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **Pinterest** (*with third party library*) - Pin your blogpost's featured image to your Pinterest board.

+**Delicious** - Auto-submit bookmark to your account.

 ... more networks are coming soon ...

+Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>

+<a href="http://www.nextscripts.com/support/">Contact support/Open Support Ticket</a>

 == Installation ==

+Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>

-You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter or all of them.
+You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Delicious or all of them.

 See more detailed installation instructions with screenshots here: http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress